Holographic Remoting Player Overview

 When facing network jitter, skipped and reused frames are usually about the same.
 In contrast, if you only see skipped frames, this is an indicator that the player does not hit its target frame rate.
 In this case, you should keep an eye on the maximum render delta time when diagnosing issues.

-Latency - The average turnaround in milliseconds over the last second.
-Turnaround in this context means the time from sending pose/sensor data from the HoloLens to the remote/remote side till displaying the video frame for that pose/telemetry data on the HoloLens display.
+- Latency - The average turnaround in milliseconds over the last second.
+Turnaround in this context means the time from sending pose/sensor data from the HoloLens to the remote/remote side until displaying the video frame for that pose/telemetry data on the HoloLens display.

-Video frames discarded - The number of discarded video frames over the last second and since a connection has been established.
-The primary cause for discarded video frames is when a video frame does not arrive in order and for that reason needs to be discarded as there is already a newer one.
+- Video frames discarded - The number of discarded video frames over the last second and since a connection has been established.
+The primary cause for discarded video frames is when a video frame doesn't arrive in order and for that reason needs to be discarded as there's already a newer one.
 This is similar to discarded frames but the cause is at a lower level in the Remoting stack.
-Discarded video frames are only expected under quite bad network conditions.
+Discarded video frames are only expected under bad network conditions.

 While on the main screen, you can say "disable diagnostics" to turn off diagnostics.